toddmoy/browser-percentile-bookmarklet/README.md

 In Chrome:

-1. Add a new bookmark
+1. Add a new bookmark: Bookmarks > Bookmark Manager > Organize > Add Page
 1. In the URL field, paste in the following code

 ```